-Due to the rapid expansion of Dublin Airport, Entry Point North’s site in Dublin has grown significantly over the past two years – the number of courses being delivered there has doubled between 2016 and 2018.
+Due to the rapid expansion of Dublin Airport, our site in Dublin has grown significantly over the past two years – the number of courses being delivered there has doubled between 2016 and 2018.

-The eight-member team (supplemented by colleagues from Entry Point North’s academy in Malmö and experts from the Irish Aviation Authority, the IAA) delivers Transitional and Pre-OJT courses and all the Continuation Training needed by the Irish Aviation Authority (Dublin Unit).
+The eight-member team (supplemented by colleagues from our academy in Malmö and experts from the Irish Aviation Authority, the IAA) delivers Transitional and Pre-OJT courses and all the Continuation Training needed by the Irish Aviation Authority (Dublin Unit).

 By the end of 2018, the team will have delivered six Transitional and Pre-OJT courses to 26 participants.
 The courses are split into four different endorsements (ADI-TWR, ADI-GMC, APS and ACS).